usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 ### Data Engineering

 A very large percent of the WDFN's development time is actually focused on preparing data for access by the public.
 For various reasons, the data and API structures used by upstream data management applications do not lend themselves to effective data access.
 For example, if one were to want to query the Aquarious Time Series System for the latest data for all of our time series, it would be on the order of 100,000 individual web service calls!
-While we have been pulling data from Aquarious Time Series for quite some time, the legacy system depended heavily on data structures that simply don't mee our current needs.
+While we have been pulling data from Aquarious Time Series for quite some time, the legacy system depended heavily on data structures that simply don't meet our current needs.
 Hence, we are putting serious effort into building cloud-native, event-driven, serverless data processing pipelines.

 Since we started building this tooling in 2019, we have learned a LOT about scaling, cost management, repository structure, and more.
-There is also plenty more that we can do.
+There is plenty more that we can do.
 Tools that we use to build our data processing pipelines include:
 * [AWS Lambda functions](https://aws.amazon.com/lambda/), mostly written in Python, but with a few in Java
 * [AWS SQS](https://aws.amazon.com/sqs/) and [AWS SNS](https://aws.amazon.com/sns/) for managing events
 * [pandas](https://pandas.pydata.org/), the Python data processing library for munching data into the form that we need it